olebole/irafdoc/doc/softools.rmfiles.rst

   The <i>rmfiles</i> utility is used to delete (or list) files in one or more directory trees.
 If only one directory tree is to be pruned the necessary instructions can be entered on the command line, otherwise a program file must be used.
-When developing a program file, a dry run using the <tt>"-n"</tt>
+When developing a program file, a dry run using the <span style="font-family: monospace;">"-n"</span>
   switch is recommended to see what files will be deleted.
   </p>
   <p>